Module 3: PCI Compliance Levels Explained

 Level 1 validation requirements are the most stringent:

-The cost of Level 1 compliance is substantial.
-A QSA assessment alone can cost anywhere from £30,000 to £100,000 or more, depending on the complexity of the cardholder data environment.
-Add in the costs of remediation, security tools, and internal resources, and total compliance costs for Level 1 merchants often run into six figures annually.
+Level 1 compliance isn't cheap.
+A QSA assessment alone runs from £30,000 to £100,000+ depending on the complexity of the cardholder data environment.
+Add remediation, security tools, and internal time, and total annual spend for Level 1 merchants often lands in six figures.

 Level 2 — 1 Million to 6 Million Transactions Per Year